 Finally, we also watched Too Many Pumpkins on a You Tube read aloud since my library didn’t carry it!

 We finished our Fall studies with Tree exploring.
 Nature Anatomy once again was a great resource and we also used our Smokey the Bear tree poster to identify some trees.

-We read the Giving Tree and attempted to make some leaf rubbings using crayons and cardstock.
+Then, we read the Giving Tree and attempted to make some leaf rubbings using crayons and cardstock.

 I’m also super passionate about health and wellness.
 Please read all about that here!